afqueiruga/detest/Readme.md

 We can construct a reference solution by saving the solutions of a "golden code" in the database, and then comparing future codes to it.

 ### Regression Tests

+Running all of the above tests can be costly.
+Most of our everyday programming shouldn't effect the results for most of the codes capabilities.
+After a set of changes, we should assert

+\[
+assert\left( code(today) \approx code(yesterday) \right)
+\]

+for every problem we don't think we changed.
+These can be very fast and short, and randomly generated every day.

+hgtest will eventually have a class that runs these tests and maintains this history database.

 ## What makes a good test?